Blood Pressure Reference Tool

-Enter your systolic and diastolic values to see your blood pressure category per the AHA 2017 guideline or the ESC/ESH 2023 European guideline — with visual scale, urgent-care warning if in the hypertensive-crisis range, and notes on white-coat and masked hypertension.
+Enter your systolic and diastolic values to see where your reading sits versus the AHA 2017 and ESC/ESH 2023 reference cutoffs — with a visual scale, guidance to seek immediate medical care if your reading is significantly above typical range, and educational notes on white-coat and masked patterns.
+This is a wellness reference, not a diagnostic tool.

 mm Hg